When I was 19 years old, I bought my first backpacking stove – the MSR Pocket Rocket.

 The Snowpeak also costs a little bit more.
 I get that $15 isn’t much of difference, but 15 bucks is 15 bucks.

-It is also worth noting that the Pocket Rocket when operating is louder than the Litemax.
+It is also worth noting that the MSR Pocket Rocket 2 weight when operating is louder than the Litemax.

 Here is my advice: If you are a long-distance hiker really counting ounces, the Snowpeak Litemax could be the right choice.
 I say that only from the perspective of weight.
 I can attest from experience that every single gram is counted when you are trekking hundreds or thousands of miles at a time.

 As far as overall quality, efficiency, and price, the Pocket Rocket 2 wins the prize.

 Check out our in-depth post on even more awesome Stoves to Take Backpacking.

 Cooking With the Pocket Rocket 2: Stove Safety 101

 One must never forget that operating a backpacking stove can be a dangerous affair, so here are some tips for using your new Pocket Rocket 2 MSR safely.

 That said, cooking with a Pocket Rocket or any other stove need not be dangerous in the slightest.
 I have seen children age four or five safely operate a backpacking stove with confidence.